- Research News

 Of course you may always apply.
 The M.Eng. program is a professional degree program, aimed at enhancing your practical skills in computer science.
 The PhD program is an academic degree program in which highly qualified students pursue research goals.
 While the goals of these programs are certainly not disjoint, the M.Eng. program is not usually considered a path to entry into the PhD program.
 However, each year we see a few of our graduates continue on in PhD programs at many of the top Universities in the country.

 Q: Is the degree from Cornell Tech the same as the degree earned in Ithaca?
-At the end of one academic year, graduates from both programs will earn a Master of Engineering, but the focus and requirements of the programs are different:
+At the end of one academic year, graduates from both programs will earn a Master of Engineering degree, but the focus and requirements of the programs are different:

 - Technical Content.
 Equally deep.
 The menu of possible courses is much greater in Ithaca.
 Courses in NYC are smaller, less structured, and resonate with the entrepreneurial theme.